Learning More by Seeing Less: Structure First Learning for Efficient, Transferable, and Human-Aligned Vision: Related Work

 \textbf{Methods to Improve Shape Bias} \ \ The texture bias of convolutional neural networks has motivated efforts to instill shape-centric reasoning.
-Work by \cite{geirhos:2019} showed that stylized training data improves shape sensitivity, but this did not scale well.
-Other approaches like \cite{hermann:2020} and \cite{lee:2022} respectively used human-like and shape-guided data augmentation techniques to induce more shape bias.
-Work by \cite{dapello:2023} focused on architectural improvements and induced shape bias through sparsity constraints in transformer architectures.
-Our work bridges these insights by using line drawings-natural sparse representations-to explicitly steer models toward geometric regularization.
+Work by \citet{geirhos:2019} showed that stylized training data improves shape sensitivity, but this did not scale well.
+Other approaches from \citet{hermann:2020} and \citet{lee:2022} respectively used human-like and shape-guided data augmentation techniques to induce more shape bias.
+Work by \citet{dapello:2023} focused on architectural improvements and induced shape bias through sparsity constraints in transformer architectures.
+Our work bridges these insights by using line drawings—which are naturally sparse representations—to explicitly steer models toward geometric regularization.
 Unlike augmentation strategies, our method leverages the inherent spatial regularity of line art to improve cross-domain generalization.

 \textbf{Sparsity in Neural Representations} \ \ Sparse coding has long been theorized as a mechanism for efficient visual processing.
-Recent work \cite{dapello:2023} demonstrates that Top-K activation sparsity enhances shape bias by emphasizing part-based representations, while masked autoencoders \cite{he:2021} use spatial sparsity to improve feature learning.
+Recent work \citep{dapello:2023} demonstrates that Top-K activation sparsity enhances shape bias by emphasizing part-based representations, while masked autoencoders \citep{he:2021} use spatial sparsity to improve feature learning.
 Line drawings naturally instantiate this principle, distilling scenes to their essential contours.
-Our method operationalizes sparsity through the unsupervised drawing task, encouraging models to discard texture noise and focus on structural invariants — a process analogous to artists' mental decomposition of complex forms \cite{perdreau:2014}.
+Our structure-first curriculum leverages this inherent input sparsity; by beginning with an initial phase of learning on line drawings, our method encourages models to develop sparse, structure-focused representations, compelling them to discard textural noise in favor of essential invariants, a process analogous to an artist's mental decomposition of complex forms \citep{perdreau:2014}.